Chemical Dependency Treatment

 Take an online screening to find out whether your drinking habits may indicate alcohol abuse or addiction.

-At Palos, you’ll talk with a skilled, supportive therapist about your substance use to assess whether you experience chemical dependency.
-We’ll then determine what level of care will benefit you most.
+At Palos, you’ll talk with a skilled, supportive clinician about your substance use.
+We’ll then share treatment recommendations and help you take steps toward recovery.
 As your needs evolve, you’ll take part in one or more of our comprehensive treatment programs.

 Inpatient care provides timely, thorough medical treatment for symptoms you may notice as you start using less of an addictive drug or alcohol.
 During your stay, you’ll receive psychotherapy, medication and other services that help you begin to function better.